Sage-Bionetworks/portals/app-template/README.md

 ├── Navbar.tsx            # Navbar that reads over the routes
-├── RouteResolver.tsx     # For any subpage not in Home/Explore this hooks up the configuration to that URL ├── config                # The main configuration folder read for the app ├── example-configuration # Folder with an example config that gets used for testing ├── index.tsx             # Boilerplate code that hooks the application up with index.html ├── portal-components     # portal specific components that are not related to layout ├── tests                 # all the tests for the application
+├── RouteResolver.tsx     # For any subpage not in Home/Explore this hooks up the configuration to that URL ├── config                # The main configuration folder read for the app ├── test-configuration # Folder with an example config that gets used for testing ├── index.tsx             # Boilerplate code that hooks the application up with index.html ├── portal-components     # portal specific components that are not related to layout ├── tests                 # all the tests for the application